Mold smell after water damage

 Tertiary Colonizers can only survive at water activity greater than 0.90.
 This implies that they need excessive water to grow and thrive.
 Tertiary colonizers are used as indicators of serious water damage.

-How to remove molds that grow as result of water damage
+How to remove mold that grows as result of water damage

 Molds survive where it's damp.
 Molds are usually found on the inside of wall cavity or under the carpet when water damage affects indoor environments.
 Once you suspect presence of mold growth or you smell earthy smell which suggests mold's growth, you need to take immediate steps to test and remove them immediately.